1) Statement of Purpose*:

 1) Letters of Recommendation (3): Recommendation letters may come from professors, school administrators, supervisors, and/or any other person who can effectively comment on your potential for success in a research-based MEd program in Human Development with a focus on Developmental Science and Educational Psychology.
 We recommend that letters of recommendation be from those that know you/your work well and comment on what you have done so far.

-2) Open Response: Attach the open response to your statement of purpose in your application in one document.
-In 200-300 words, describe your quantitative and/or analytical skills, knowledge and prior experience.
+4) Open Response: In 200-300 words, describe your quantitative and/or analytical skills, knowledge and prior experience.
 These may include college and/or AP level mathematics and statistics courses, experience with mathematical and/or statistical software packages, quantitative experience in past research activities and/or work experience.
 The research-based MEd program in Human Development is mathematically and statistically rigorous to facilitate students’ learning and use of advanced quantitative methodologies.
 Therefore, evidence of applicants’ quantitative proficiency is required.

 Students are required to submit all required documents before submitting their application: Purpose Statement, recommendation letters, transcripts, GRE scores (optional) and TOEFL/IELTS/PTE for international graduate students.
 Due to COVID-19, the Educational Testing Service is temporarily offering the GRE General Test online.
 Should students wish for their GRE scores to be considered, please visit the GRE testing site directly.